apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>container name which defines in componentDefinition or is injected by kubeBlocks controller.
+<p>Specifies the name of the container as defined in the componentDefinition or as injected by the kubeBlocks controller.
-if not specified, will use the first container by default.</p>
+If not specified, the first container will be used by default.</p>
 </td>
 </tr>
 <tr>